 - Use the (current) gender and name of the transgender person as the default.

-- Add the previous gender and name as alternative facts.
+- Add the gender and name assigned at birth as alternative facts.
 Mark these private.

 - Make a private note about the transition, for example as a custom fact.
 Mark this private as well.